6 DAYS FROM $2,499

 We’ll return to Santiago today to catch a flight across the Andes to Montevideo, Uruguay’s cultural capital overflowing with palm tree-studded colonial plazas and cosmopolitan flair.
 Upon arrival, we’ll transfer to our centrally located hotel.
 Dinner is included at the hotel this evening.

 Exploring Montevideo’s historic gems and discovering Uruguayan wine

 Discover Montevideo’s monuments, parks, and gardens today on a walking tour of the Old City, then board a bus for a panoramic tour of the cathedral, Constitution and Independence squares, and other monuments.
 We’ll also view the marbled Palacio Legislativo — Uruguay’s Congress Building — and ride past El Prado, an elegant neighborhood of sprawling botanical gardens and colonial mansions.
-Wine Features: This afternoon, visit a local winery and enjoy a special lunch and tasting as we get an insider’s perspective on Uruguayan wines.
+This afternoon, visit a local winery and enjoy a special lunch and tasting as we get an insider’s perspective on Uruguayan wines.
 (It’s quite rare to find Uruguayan wines in the United States, so this will be a special treat!)

 A day at the ranch with Uruguayan cowboys, then a ferry to Buenos Aires

 Our South America travel itinerary gets us closer to Argentina today while remaining on the Uruguayan side of the widest river in the world, Rio de la Plata.
 We’ll depart Montevideo and begin a scenic drive through the flat Uruguayan plains known as the pampas to Colonia del Sacramento.